Understanding Rendering Intents

 This intent is best for images whose colors are mostly inside the output device’s gamut.
 Colors that fall outside of the output device’s gamut are converted to colors at the edge of the gamut.
 Colors that fall inside the output device’s gamut are not shifted so that may print the same color as colors that were originally outside the gamut.
 For this reason, this intent should only be used when there are relatively few colors in an image.

 This intent is best for images where true color matching is not as important as producing vivid colors.
 Colors that are outside of the output device’s gamut are converted to colors within the same saturation but with a different lightness.
-This intent may be used to boost colors within a banner or photographic image when bold color impact is desired and an exact color match is not necessary.
+This intent may be used to boost colors within a banner or photographic image when a bold color impact is desired and an exact color match is not necessary.

 Written by Dave Smith